 Last week, we mentioned some unreleased apps on the Play Store that we thought were worth a look.
 You’d remember I was quite impressed with Flick Launcher back then.
 I hadn’t used it thoroughly enough to put out a review then.
 Thanks to some troubles that I’ve run into with Action Launcher, I decided it would be a good time to give Flick Launcher a real good look.
 And what do you know! the trailer was as good as the movie.
 You can probably guess from the title that my initial opinion about Flick Launcher hasn’t changed.
-But the honeymoon phase is certainly over.
+But the honeymoon phase is certainly over and it has now evolved into a great Nova Launcher alternative and competitor.

 As I’ve said in that previous article I mentioned, Flick Launcher has so many features that it’d really take a while if I were to list and explain all the good sweet things it can do.
 So instead, I’ll begin by saying you can do almost anything with Flick Launcher that you can do with Nova Launcher.
 Nova Launcher is perhaps the most popular Android Launcher so I’ll assume most of you are aware of its many features.
 We’ll use it as a reference.